Standard 7 of the Care Certificate takes an in-depth look at privacy and dignity.

 Example 2: One of the individuals you support who has dementia has been declined access to a service or activity as it is believed it may cause unwanted negative emotions.

 State how you would support the individual to question or challenge the decision: I would assist the individual to speak to the manager of the service/activity or speak to them on their behalf.
-I would remind them of their responsibilities under the Equality Act 2010 regarding discrimination of disabilities.
+I would remind them of their responsibilities under the Equality Act 2010 regarding discrimination against disabilities.
 If this was not resolved, I would escalate it using their complaints procedure.

 Describe how you would report any concerns you have to the relevant person (this could include a senior member of staff, carer or family member): Again, I would inform my manager, make a record of it and inform the rest of my team.
 If I felt it necessary, I would report also this to the police as an act of discrimination.